AMN-SHK/UnibotFM/data/nlu.md

 - Applied Science and Humanities faculty
 - faculty of Applied Science and Humanities
 - applied science and humanities faculty
+- teachers in first year
+- faculties in first year
+- teachers of applied science and humanities
+- professors of applied science and humanities

 ## intent:it_faculties
 - faculties of IT department